szabgab/slides/python/jupyter.md

 ## Jupyter StackOverflow
 {id: jupyter-stackoverflow}

-* Download the latest dataset from the [survey](https://insights.stackoverflow.com/survey).
+* Download a dataset from the [Stack Overflow survey](https://insights.stackoverflow.com/survey).
 * unzip the file.
-Feel free to remove the __MACOSX/ directory.
+Feel free to remove the `__MACOSX/` directory if it is included.

 * `examples/jupyter/SO/so.ipynb`
-* `examples/jupyter/SO/show.ipynb`
 * `examples/jupyter/SO/selected-rows.ipynb`
 * `examples/jupyter/SO/selected-columns.ipynb`